 The study, in other words, suggests that women’s eggs do not always agree with the women’s choice of partner.
 Also, eggs did not always attract more sperm from their partner compared to sperm from another male.

-Sperm’s job is to fertilize eggs.
+The sperm’s job is to fertilize eggs.
 Thus, it doesn’t make sense for them to be choosy.
-Eggs, on the other hand, can benefit from picking high quality or genetically compatible sperm.
+Eggs, on the other hand, can benefit from picking high-quality or genetically compatible sperm.